tonyfu97/TextbookTermExplorer/README.md

 python3 main.py /path/to/your/book.pdf /docs/definitions.json
 ```

 The script will then ask you to enter a term.
 If the term exists in the definitions file, it will display the definition.
 If the term doesn't exist, it will search the PDF file for the context, generate a definition, and save it in the definitions file.
+You can use `d [term]` to delete a term from the definition.

 You can terminate the script at any point by typing 'q', 'Q', 'quit', or 'Quit' when asked for a term.